Coobaha/typed-fastify/README.md

 # Typed Fastify

-## 🚧🚧 Please note it is in a very early stages, so expect imperfect things 🚧🚧

-## ❗TS 4.2 is required, prior versions will have type errors due to incorrect type inference

 This package brings strongly typed request handlers to fastify by forcing developers to write service schema which is used to validate request params and replies.
 From this schema it does two
 things: